Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 Controls

-Buttons, sliders and gestures control your music in the Player.
+Anytune's buttons, sliders and gestures allow you control your music and your musical journey.

-Long Press or Tap and Hold most controls for help and settings.
+Long Press / Tap and Hold most controls for help and settings.
 Sliders coming.

 Tapping a button may perform different types of operations.